sata-deep/Magnetic-moment-of-Co2YZ-Heusler-alloys/README.md

 This repository corresponds to the work:

 ***Journal of Magnetism and Magnetic Materials 563 (2022) 169818***
-To calculate the General moment given by the formula:
+To calculate the general moment given by the formula:
 ![image](https://user-images.githubusercontent.com/27854932/232724701-ac4d3f50-8299-4521-9ce8-77d759c863ff.png)

-one needs to calculate the magnetic moment via Slater-Pauling rule.
+one needs to calculate the magnetic moment via Slater-Pauling rule first for a Co2M1<ub>1-x</sub>M2<sub>x</sub>Z compound.
 This is done by issuing the command: python M_SP.py
 If you are doing for example: Co2Ti0.25Mn0.75 P. Then please run:
 **Please provide M1, M2, Z, and x (separated by spaces): Ti Mn P_ 0.75**